-- See a list of all current program learning outcomes on this webpage (link) - Consider guidance from the Teaching Engagement Program on articulating effective learning objectives. - Invite a consultant to help facilitate the conversation in your department - Appendix 1 offers a "Goal Definition Worksheet" to guide a departmental conversation about learning objectives. - Consider program learning objectives that address career readiness or equity and inclusion skills as described in the career readiness assessment guide or from examples of equity and inclusion assessment projects. - Schedule a consultation about setting useful program learning outcomes here
+- See a list of all current program lear ning outcomes in the UO Catalog. - Use this reflective checklist to review your PLOs - Consider guidance from the Teaching Engagement Program on articulating effective learning objectives. - Invite a consultant to help facilitate the conversation in your department - Appendix 1 offers a "Goal Definition Worksheet" to guide a departmental conversation about learning objectives. - Consider program learning objectives that address career readiness or equity and inclusion skills as described in the career readiness assessment guide or from examples of equity and inclusion assessment projects. - Schedule a consultation about setting useful program learning outcomes here